siek3021/Time-Management-App/README.md

 ## How to use

+### For offline use
 First, download all the files from GitHub.
-Then open the file named "Time_index.html" and the application should open in your default browser.
+Then open the file named "index.html" and the application should open in your default browser.
 Once you've opened the app, use the + button on the top right to add/schedule tasks.
 You can bookmark the link for easy access.

-The app works completely offline.
+### If your online
+Go to this link[https://time-management-app-nine.vercel.app/](url).

-**_Intended for PC_**
+**_*Intended for PC_**
+**_*Your data will only be saved in the link you used_**\
+If you used the online link, your data will be saved on the online link.\
+If you use the downloaded file, your data will be saved there.
 #
 More improvements to come in the future.